 Your vendor gets ownership of your customer information: We’ll attack this one out of the gate.
 Even if your vendor is in charge of your data backups and security – your ownership and privacy should be guaranteed.

 Speaking from our own experience as a leading cloud CRM provider, we take customer privacy extremely seriously.
 In the fine print of every Maximizer CRM Live contract, we tell customers their data is their own – we cannot access it, we cannot use it and we certainly can’t sell it.
 We delete it 30 days after someone decides to leave us.
 (If we ever violate any of these promises, they can sue us – and win!)

 The cloud is not secure: Security ranks among the most sticky cloud myths, and it’s not hard to see why.

-Operating on sometimes razor thin margins, businesses – especially SMBs — can’t afford data breaches that might cause them lawsuits or lost customers.
-With cloud services being a relative new kid on the block, they’re a natural object of distrust.
+Operating on sometimes razor-thin margins, businesses – especially SMBs — can’t afford data breaches that might cause them lawsuits or lost customers.
+With cloud services being a relatively new kid on the block, they’re a natural object of distrust.

 It’s widely recognized, however, that cloud services from reputable vendors will afford greater protection than most SMBs can provide in-house.

 For example, with our cloud service, CRM live, we go through every effort to ensure users peace of mind with redundant data centers in the UK and Canada.
 These are PCI compliant and subject to ISO9001 and OSP 27001 third party penetration testing.